-Proposals and abstracts must be received no later than 5:00 PM local time on 30 September 2011.
+Proposals and abstracts may be submitted anytime up to 5:00 PM Eastern on 31 January 2014.
 Abstracts and proposals will not be accepted after this date with the exception of proposals that result from an abstract submitted near but prior to the deadline, but only in those cases where the offeror has received a written exception from the Government.
 A new deadline will be provided to the offeror in those cases.